Tips to Beat Winter Boredom

 Indoor Large-Motor Activities

 Just because it is too cold to go outside and move doesn’t mean you can’t get those muscles moving.
-Some fun indoor activities you could do at home are yoga, having a dance party and creating an indoor obstacle course.
+Some fun indoor activities you could do at home are mind-body exercises, having a dance party and creating an indoor obstacle course.

 When it’s not too cold, take advantage to be outdoors.
 Even if it is for a short period of time, playing outside has so many benefits.
 The cold air will help kill some germs and kids can burn off some extra energy.
 Plus just the process of putting on all the winter gear is great for preschoolers’ fine motor skills.
 Just make sure to dress for the weather.